 Lot 27, Joan Miró's Femme, étoile (1978), is signed "Miró" on the lower right and dated and titled "8/II/78./ Femme, /étoile" on the reverse.
 The oil on canvas is estimated at £180,000-£220,000.

-Femme, étoile epitomizes Miró's creative outburst of the 1970s.
+Femme, étoile epitomises Miró's creative outburst of the 1970s.
 He was inspired by the gestural style of the likes of Jackson Pollock and Franz Kline; who could ignore the Kline-like palette and juxtaposition of black against white.
-The spontaneously applied splashes of color make the work Miró's own; they also create a playful rhythm—look at the painting and feel your eyes dart from hue to hue.
+The spontaneously applied splashes of colour make the work Miró's own; they also create a playful rhythm—look at the painting and feel your eyes dart from hue to hue.

 Although painted solely in oil, Femme, étoile displays a range of textural effects.
 Miró scored out the suggestion of limbs and features, working a sharp instrument quickly into the wet black paint; he employed different techniques to fashion the fuzzy-edged circles of ochre and plum, and the carefully contained segments of yellow, vermillion, and green.